clemyan/safe-navigation-proxy/README.md

 In JavaScript, functions are first class objects and can be assigned to object properties.
 These methods can be accessed using safe navigation proxies, but working with them only using the features above is cumbersome.
 One have to unwrap with a default implementation, call, then rewrap.

 To facilitate safely navigating to and through methods, safe navigation proxies can be called as functions to effectively perform the process outlined above.
-In particular, calling a valued proxy calls the contained value as a function and wraps the return value in a safe navigation proxy; and calling a nil reference returns a detached nil.
+In particular, calling a valued proxy calls the contained value as a function and wraps the return value in a safe navigation proxy; and calling a nil reference returns a detached nil by default.

 That is,

-- `$N(...args)` returns `$N{{}}`
+- `$N(...args)` returns `$N{}`
 - `$V{value}(...args)` returns `$(value(...args))`

 Note that if a valued proxy containing a non-function value is called, the value will be called as a function, resulting in `TypeError` being thrown.